Codename-Domodossola/Codename-Domodossola/examples/README.md

-# Example Deployment: TP
+# Example Deployments

-This directory contains a reference, UID-free deployment requirements specification for Codename Domodossola.
+This directory contains reference deployment requirements specification for Codename Domodossola.
 Concrete configurations with node UIDs and instance data will be added in later versions.

 ## Directory Contents
 - `deployment-requirements.yaml` — Specification of deployment roles, constraints, and requirements (no UIDs at this stage).